 Changes to the data protection directive

-Much of the current data regulations are still relevant and will be retained in the new GDPR.
+Many of the old data regulations are still relevant and have been retained in the new GDPR.
 However, with data being such an integral part of the way we run our lives and our businesses, the GDPR is making important improvements, particularly around the issue of consent.

-Data collectors will now be required to explain why data is being stored and what it will use it for.
-Terms and conditions must be written in clear and plain language so that there can be no ambiguity over the consent given.
+Data collectors are now required to explain why data is being stored and what it will be used for.
+Terms and conditions must be written in clear and plain language so that there can be no ambiguity over the consent given, and personal data must be easily accessible to the owner (now referred to as the Data Subject).

 What is the territorial scope for GDPR?